Compatibility of bindings for cross country and roller skis

 What is the difference between NNN and SNS?

 Even though SNS and NNN binding and boot systems at first sight might look the same, they are different.
-If you, for instance, try to make an SNS boot fit into a NNN binding, you will experience that the width at the connexion point will not fit - they have different measures.
+If you, for instance, try to make an SNS boot fit into a NNN binding, you will experience that the width at the connection point will not fit - they have different measures.
 Rottefella NNN is wider than the Salomon SNS.

 What is Rottefella NIS?